LeetLLM

 From one embedding to three views

 Each token representation XXX is multiplied by three different weight matrices (WQW_QWQ, WKW_KWK, WVW_VWV) to produce three different views of the same token.
-One view highlights what this token is searching for (Query), another highlights what this token offers to others (Key), and the third carries the actual information (Value).
+One view represents what this token is searching for (Query), another represents what this token offers to others (Key), and the third carries the actual information (Value).

 Q and K determine where to look.
+Their dot products produce routing scores, and softmax converts those scores into weights.
 V determines what information to extract.
-The separation of "routing" (Q, K) from "content" (V) is fundamental to why attention is so powerful.
+Separating "routing" (Q, K) from "content" (V) is what lets attention route information flexibly.

 The core formula

-The scaled dot-product attention formula computes a weighted combination of value vectors based on the compatibility between queries and keys:[1]
+The scaled dot-product attention formula computes a weighted combination of value vectors based on the compatibility between queries and keys.[1]Reference 1Attention Is All You Need.https://arxiv.org/abs/1706.03762 Softmax turns each query row of scores into non-negative weights that sum to 1:

 Attention(Q,K,V)=softmax(Q⋅KTdk)V\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{Q \cdot K^T}{\sqrt{d_k}}\right) VAttention(Q,K,V)=softmax(dkQ⋅KT)V